-Take a breathtaking 25 minute ferry ride across the Bay from San Francisco, to the charming waterfront town of Sausalito.
+Take a breathtaking 25 minute ferry ride across the Bay from San Francisco, to the charming town of Sausalito.

 10 best things to do in Sausalito

 1. Take a ferry ride across the stunning San Francisco Straits.

 The best reason to visit Sausalito, is to experience the glorious ferry ride through the San Francisco Straits, passing both Alcatraz and Angel Islands.
 The Golden Gate Ferry service departs from the Ferry Terminal in San Francisco and only takes 25 minutes.

 2. Relax at Vina Del Mark Park in Sausalito.

 Sausalito park, the Vina Del Mar Park

 Enjoy the peaceful ambience of Vina Del Mar Park near the Sausalito Ferry Terminal.
 The elegant elephant statues and fountain are remnants from the 1915 Panama Pacific International Exposition in San Francisco.